After Putin’s invasion of Ukraine, Moldova worries it might be next

 On a Moldovan Telegram channel set up to provide information on the conflict in Ukraine, Moldovan authorities have found themselves racing to debunk one rumor after the next.
 No, authorities said, troops in Transnistria have not been launching rockets into Ukraine.
 No, they said, the troops in Transnistria have not joined the conflict.

-But, there has been one legitimate signal of the potential for tension.
+But there has been one legitimate signal of the potential for tension.
 One day after Moldova applied for E.U. membership, Transnistrian leaders issued a statement making clear they had no interest in following.
 They reiterated a demand to create “two independent states.”

 Transnistria is a tiny strip of land, with a population of about 500,000, that on a map looks like a ridge of scales running along Moldova’s back.
 It is also a place that speaks to a strategy Russia had been using before its full-scale Ukrainian invasion: fostering beachheads of pro-Kremlin influence in former Soviet nations.

-Transnistria was born out of a brief early-1990s war amid the Soviet collapse — Moldova wanted independence and to outlaw Russian as an official language; Transnistria wanted to maintain Soviet ties.
+Transnistria was born out of a brief early 1990s war amid the Soviet collapse — Moldova wanted independence and to outlaw Russian as an official language; Transnistria wanted to maintain Soviet ties.
 But in the long aftermath, after the war ended in a stalemate, Russian leaders, including Putin, have seen it in their interests to help prop up the Transnistrian government with subsidies.

 To many Moldovans, Transnistria has become an easy-to-deride U.S.S.R. time capsule.
-It’s a place of Lenin statues, hammer-and-sickle flags, and once grand Soviet architecture in decay.
+It’s a place of Lenin statues, hammer-and-sickle flags and once-grand Soviet architecture in decay.
 Transnistria has also paid a price for its relative isolation.
 Unrecognized by the United Nations, it has a currency, the ruble, that is virtually worthless outside its borders.
 International bank cards don’t work at Transnistrian ATMs.
 Salaries are low.
 For all of Russia’s influence, the biggest power in Transnistria is a monopolistic company, Sheriff, that operates with scant oversight and controls everything from the gas stations to the supermarkets to the soccer club.

 Those complexities make it harder to pinpoint Transnistria’s role in a potential conflict.
 Some Transnistrians have Russian passports, for instance; many others have Moldovan.
 Most of Transnistria’s exports go to the E.U.
-Transnistrian President Vadim Krasnoselsky said on Sunday that Transnistria “does not pose a military threat, and does not hold plans of an aggressive nature.”
+Transnistrian President Vadim Krasnoselsky said Sunday that Transnistria “does not pose a military threat, and does not hold plans of an aggressive nature.”

 But it’s also clear that Transnistria is following Russia in downplaying the war, which Putin has referred to only as a “special military operation.”

-Transnistrian newspapers and television channels scarcely mention the conflict — and people who live there have gotten the signal that the topic is off limits.
+Transnistrian newspapers and television channels scarcely mention the conflict — and people who live there have gotten the signal that the topic is off-limits.
 In one Transnistrian village this weekend, three friends — fellow musicians — who had gathered to eat kielbasa and drink vodka were happy to talk about their families.
 Or Soviet times.
-Or the music they played: Ukrianian, Russian and Moldovan tunes from the 1970s and 1980s.
+Or the music they played: Ukrainian, Russian and Moldovan tunes from the 1970s and 1980s.
 But they resisted any questions about their feelings on the war or Russia.

 “I just want peace,” said the bass guitarist.